Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

  like single numeral multiplication, where {10s,11s,12s,..} are most useful for teaching multiple numeral multiplication; √roots -> stems -> (in)declinab9ndings -> internal sanding -> external sanding, at some point(s) i can reverse the fixation… so hear the whole story into shor2erm3mory c̄ memorisation techniques, add sand, and s/reverse/pick it apart/ #mental_gymnastics #worf #neuroplasticity #dev #..
- (picto)graphix(mnemonic) /ligatures|conjunct consonants|sanding/ in indic scripts is more mental acrobatics, where aerobics stretches mind(u) #kungfu
+ (picto)graphix(mnemonic) /ligatures|conjunct consonants|sanding/ in indic scripts is more mental acrobatics, where aerobics stretches mind(u) #kungfu linearly speaking (geometric wavesurfing) rtl, geometrically 𝄞reading ltr; saying masculine first in sound, puts feminine on the rhs in inky=λsanskrit∘ash+water, where he is on her rhs from her perspective (assuming left=masculine, and right=feminine; in sanskrit #unconfirmed)

 rama, and sita, sitting in the /treehouse|palace|cityogodz/; visual spacial (menzies had a book including texuo, probably (not) followed by linguistics) navigationomemory